laravel/nova-docs/3.0/resources/fields.md

 #### Text Field Suggestions

-If you'd like to offer users of your `Text` field a list of suggestions when typing into the field, you may use the `suggestions` method to return an `array` of suggestions, which will be used to populate a `datalist`:
+If you'd like to offer users of your `Text` field a list of suggestions when typing into the field, you may use the `suggestions` method to return an `array` of suggestions.
+These suggestions will be used to populate the field's `datalist`:

 ![Field Suggestions](./img/field-suggestions.png)

 #### Formatting Text As Links